How to Design a 3-Tier Spatial Storage Architecture

 sha256sum -c <<< "$(jq -r '.sha256' 8a2a1072b5fffff.json) 8a2a1072b5fffff.laz"

 Root-Cause Analysis: Failed checksum validation indicates silent bit-rot during upload or concurrent write collisions.
 Implement x-amz-checksum-sha256 headers during PutObject to enforce server-side validation.
-For CRS mismatches causing projection failures in downstream GIS tools, enforce EPSG codes via gdal_translate -a_srs EPSG:XXXX prior to archival.
+For CRS mismatches causing projection failures in downstream GIS tools, enforce EPSG codes via gdal_translate -a_srs EPSG:32610 prior to archival.

 Phase 4: Compliance Locking & Retrieval Testing

 Cold-tier archival requires immutable storage for regulatory compliance.
 Apply WORM (Write Once, Read Many) policies and validate retrieval SLAs before decommissioning hot-tier copies.
+The retention windows and legal-hold semantics applied here are derived from the broader retention policy frameworks that govern how long each dataset class must remain locked.

 Object Lock Configuration